Distributed coloring and the local structure of unit-disk graphs: Coloring without coordinates

+Observe that the linear inequalities \eqref{eq:1} and \eqref{eq:2} and the objective function $\tfrac12(\mu(D_1(u))+\mu(D_1(v)))$ are symmetric with respect to the line $(uv)$ and to the perpendicular bisector of the segment $[uv]$.
+This allows us to restrict ourselves to optimal solutions that have the following additional properties: \begin{itemize} \item they are symmetric with respect to the perpendicular bisector of the segment $[uv]$ (i.e., we can interchange $u$ and $v$ without affecting the solution), and \item their support lies in one of the two half-planes defined by $(uv)$, say the upper half-plane. \end{itemize}

+For the first property, it suffices to take the average of some optimal solution and the symmetric image of this solution with respect to the perpendicular bisector of the segment $[uv]$, and for the second property, it suffices to take the union of the solution in the upper half-plane and the symmetric of the solution in the lower half-plane with respect to $(uv)$.

-Note that the constraints and the objective are themselves linear, and symmetric with respect to the line $(xy)$ and to the perpendicular bisector of the segment $[xy]$.
-In particular, we can assume that some optimal solution has the same symmetries (it suffices to take the average of some optimal solution and the symmetric image of this solution).
-Using this argument, in some optimal solution we have $\mu(D_1(u)\setminus D_1(v))=\mu(D_1(v)\setminus D_1(u))=m$, for some $m\ge 0$, and we can modify this solution by deleting all the points in the symmetric difference of $D_1(u)$ and $D_1(v)$ and adding weight $m$ to the point $w_2$.
-We obtain a (symmetric) optimal solution in which all points are in the intersection of $D_1(u)$ and $D_1(v)$.
-Now, if a weighted point set satisfies this property as well as \eqref{eq:1} and \eqref{eq:2}, and contains a point $z$ distinct from $w_1$, $w_2$, $w_3$ (and their images by the two symmetries mentioned above), then $z$ can be moved so that $\|u-z\|+\|v-z\|$ increases and thus no constraint is violated.
-Here $w_3$ is considered to be arbitrarily close from $R_u$, but outside of it, and similarly its symmetric image $w_3'$ is considered to be arbitrarily close from $R_v$, but outside of it.
-Together with the symmetry of the constraints and objective, this shows that we can assume without loss of generality that in some optimal solution, the support of the weighted point set is included in $\{w_1, w_2,w_3,w_3'\}$, and the weight of $w_3$ is equal to the weight of $w_3'$.
+As $D_1(u)\setminus D_1(v)$ and $D_1(v)\setminus D_1(u)$ are symmetric with respect to the perpendicular bisector of the segment $[uv]$, it follows that in some optimal solution as above we have $\mu(D_1(u)\setminus D_1(v))=\mu(D_1(v)\setminus D_1(u))$.
+If this quantity is non-zero, we can modify this solution by deleting all the points in the support of the solution that are in the symmetric difference of $D_1(u)$ and $D_1(v)$ and adding weight $\mu(D_1(u)\setminus D_1(v))=\mu(D_1(v)\setminus D_1(u))$ to the point $w_2$.
+The objective function remains unchanged and \eqref{eq:1} and \eqref{eq:2} are still satisfied, so we obtain a (symmetric) optimal solution whose support lies in the intersection of $D_1(u)$ and $D_1(v)$.
+Now, if a symmetric weighted point set satisfies this property as well as \eqref{eq:1} and \eqref{eq:2}, and contains a point $z$ (and its symmetric $z'$) distinct from $w_1$, $w_2$, $w_3$ (and their symmetric images), then $z$ and $z'$ can be moved locally so that \begin{itemize} \item the boundaries of $S_u$ and $S_v$ are not crossed in the motion, and \item $\|u-z\|+\|v-z\|$ increases (and by symmetry, $\|u-z'\|+\|v-z'\|$ increases). \end{itemize} The first property implies that the inequalities of \eqref{eq:1} remain valid after the motion.
+The second property implies that the left-hand sides of the two inequalities of \eqref{eq:2} are non-increasing: the contribution of $z$ and $z'$ to $\sum_{r\in [0,1]} (2-r) \mu(C_r(u))$ is where we have used that $\mu(z)=\mu(z')$ and $\|u-z'\|=\|v-z\|$ by symmetry.
+The same holds for the second inequality by symmetry.
+It follows that the two inequalities of \eqref{eq:2} are still valid after the motion, while the objective function remains unchanged.
+This shows that we can assume without loss of generality that in some optimal solution, the support of the weighted point set is included in $\{w_1, w_2,w_3,w_3'\}$, and the weight of $w_3$ is equal to the weight of $w_3'$.

 Once this has been observed, it remains to solve the following finite linear program (here $x_1=\mu(\{w_1\})$, $x_2=\mu(\{w_2\})$, and $x_3=\mu(\{w_3\})=\mu(\{w_3'\})$).